Tell us a little bit about yourself

 Caution – Don’t let anybody else stop you from reaching your goals

-What would you say to the prospective applicant who is a mom hesitating to apply due to her
+What would you say to the prospective applicant who is a mom hesitating to apply due to her responsibilities at home?

-Follow your heart!
 Find a way to make it happen even if that means taking a slower route.
 You may not be able to take a full load but start somewhere.
 Get a good support system or accountability partner or even a good study buddy.
 That will help you a lot.
 Set goals, doesn’t have to be major.
 Your first goal can just be looking into schools.
 Just start somewhere.
 Don’t give up!